ASR-3001: Society and culture

-Development
+Legal status

+Canada

+ASR-3001 is not an explicitly nor implicitly controlled substance in Canada as of 2025.

+United States

+ASR-3001 is not an explicitly controlled substance in the United States.
+However, it could be considered a controlled substance under the Federal Analogue Act if intended for human consumption.

+Research

 ASR-3001 is under development by the Nicholas V. Cozzi and Paul F. Daley and colleagues at the Alexander Shulgin Research Institute (ASRI).
-It was first described by 2023 and was patented the same year.
-As of early 2025, ASR-3001 is in the preclinical research stage of development.
-It is the ASRI's most advanced developmental candidate.
+As of early 2025, it is in the preclinical research stage of development.
+The drug is the ASRI's most advanced developmental candidate.